SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 The **Alarm** tab is split into four sections corresponding to these alarm types.

 By clicking one of the buttons at the top, the corresponding section will be hidden.
-Click it again to show the section again.
+Click it once more to make it visible again.

 Within each section, the alarms are sorted by their occurrence, displaying the most recent alarm first.